 Each month we write a letter introducing a new theme, and invite you to share your thoughts with us – whether that takes the form of fiction, non-fiction or poetry, or something in between.
 We then publish a month’s worth of conversation on that topic.
 The very first of our monthly themes, CREATION, covered everything from shaky starts to crafting, and we’ve since published writing on themes from POWER to PRIDE, LESSONS to LANGUAGE, COURAGE to COMFORT, and many more, sharing a diverse range of words and stories, all from the female perspective.

-the loop, sign up to our mailing list (we send roundups of the week every Sunday, and a monthly letter).
+We’re excited to share the words of even more women throughout 2019, and to keep growing this collective both online and in print.
+To stay in the loop with all that we do at DD HQ sign up to our mailing list (we’ll send you roundups of what we’ve been sharing and reading every other Sunday, plus a monthly letter).
 Or you can find us on Twitter, Facebook and Instagram.

-Reader of all things, working in publishing.
-Slowly coming to terms with the absence of horses in the city.
-Can be found irregularly tweeting @abby_aap
+Abby is an editor working in book publishing.
+She lives in London but grew up in the countryside, and is slowly coming to terms with the absence of horses in the city.
+She can be found irregularly tweeting @abby_aap and on Instagram @abbyaap.

 All above photography by Libby Earland / @libbyty

 Our design and logo was created by Sam Canvin.
 He can be contacted through his website www.samcanvin.com.